PunyabratSaikia/PunyabratSaikia/README.md

 ### Hi there, I'm Punyabrat - aka [PunyabratSaikia][website] 😃

-## I'm a pre-final year student pursuing B-Tech in Computer Science from NIT Silchar!!
+## I'm a final year student pursuing B-Tech in Computer Science from NIT Silchar!!

 - 🌱 I’m currently exploring fields of Data Science 🤖
 - 👯 I’m looking to collaborate with other developers 🤝